Prepare to Lead: A To-Do List for the Educator

 This checklist is a compilation of the preparatory tasks successful educators do in order to ensure a great Future City experience for all involved - their students and themselves.
 Check off each item until you’ve completed the list and you can be sure that you’re ready to lead your team!

 Read the handbook in its entirety.
 It gives you a sense of the scope of the project, whom you need to be in touch with, how to find key information, and most of all, what the steps are for students to complete the project.
-Click here to download the Program Handbook or go to futurecity.org/resources (filter for Handbook & Student Handouts).
+The updated handbook will be available to download at futurecity.org/resources (filter for Handbook & Student Handouts) on July 15.

 Contact your Regional Coordinator and find out what your regional deadlines are.
 Ask if there are any meetings or other ways to check in and get questions answered.